mongodb-js/vscode/src/language/README.md

 ## Motivation

 All of the User Facing Behaviors are possible with the extension host `vscode` API.
-However, LSP provides the following benefits:
+However, taking an LSP approach early in the project provides the following benefits:

-- Single-source of truth for the brains/semantics of MongoDB
+**Short-term**

+- Differentiates from nights and weekends extensions with polish/pro version
 - Provides performant way to enable UX for potentially intensive processing off the "main UI thread"
 - Support existing mongosh scripts `.js` as well as newly created playgrounds `.mongodb`

-- Differentiates from nights and weekends extensions with polish/pro version
+**Long-term**

+- Traditional decoupling benefits of Client/Server
+- Single-source of truth for the brains/semantics of MongoDB
 - Server use other products not javascript eg. golang binary for SQL support with BIC (ex.
 MS SQL, C#)
 - that could be integrated into other enterprise tools like Compass and mongosh
 - Expand to support external developer tools like Sublime Text, JetBrains/IntelliJ, Atom, vim, emacs, [and more](#other-lsp-clients)

+## MVP

+> ### Help users to write _correct_ queries and aggregations.
+>
+> &mdash; @max

+Language Server has a very large API surface area.
+To start, we'll limit and prioritize based on the mantra of correctness.

+- `signatures` for the SHELL API
+- `completions` for aggregation operators
+-

+<kbd>#correctness</kbd> below

 ## User Facing Behavior